 Apart from searching online, there is a good range of reputable rental agencies operating in Iran.
 Most rental agencies will provide services in English for expats.
 Some even offer their services in other languages such as French.
-Expats should ask their company for recommendations on trustworthy real estate agents.
+Expats should ask their company for recommendations on trustworthy real-estate agents.
 Embassies should also be able to provide some assistance in this area.

 Renting property in Iran

 Rental contracts in Iran vary quite dramatically.
 It is important that expats fully understand the terms of the lease they are signing.
 Most rental contracts will be set for a period of one year.
-However, because of the availability of property in Iran, expats will likely be able to negotiate shorter leases if necessary.
+That said, because of the availability of property in Iran, expats will likely be able to negotiate shorter leases if necessary.

 Renters are usually required to pay a sizeable security deposit to secure the property and compensate for any damage.
 The deposit is returned at the end of the lease, provided that the property is left in a suitable condition.